FACT FOCUS

 becoming the first new branch to be opened outside of

-Central America and deepening Taiwan’s participation
+Central America and deepening Taiwan’s participation in

-in regional integration outside the Indo-Pacific.
+regional integration outside the Indo-Pacific.

-Taiwan will, while upholding national sovereignty
+Taiwan will, while upholding national sovereignty and

-engage with the international community pragmatically
+with the international community pragmatically and

-and professionally to contribute wherever possible.
+professionally to contribute wherever possible.
+To this

-as the World Health Organization, International Civil
+mechanisms such as the World Health Organization,

-on Climate Change and International Criminal Police Organization to safeguard and contribute to humanity
+and International Criminal Police Organization to

-won the staunch support of diplomatic allies and like-minded
+support of diplomatic allies and like-minded countries.

 Strong Relations

-As of May 31, 2023, 172 countries and territories have
+As of June 30, 2024, 166 countries and territories have

 accorded visa-free, landing visa or e-visa privileges to